REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect: Introduction

-How well BIQA methods perform on a narrower quality range is important for more realistic prediction on user generated content(UGC).
-According to \cite{PaQ}, the distributions of image quality in the authentically distorted databases is narrower and peakier as compared to those synthetic ones, as most pictures captured in the real world are improved by imaging device.
-According to the distribution property, streaming media server can screen the images with extreme qualities to obtain images with moderate qualities.
+How well BIQA methods perform on a narrow quality range is important for a realistic prediction of User Generated Content (UGC).
+According to \cite{PaQ, range_effect1}, the distributions of image quality in the authentically distorted databases are narrow and peak as compared to those synthetic ones, as most pictures captured in the real world are improved by the imaging device.
+According to the distribution property, the streaming media servers can screen the images with extreme qualities to obtain images with moderate qualities.
 These images will be integrated as the benchmark of subsequent image enhancement and image-effect synthesis.
-Thus, user generated content requires that BIQA model possesses more fine-grained perception to image quality.
-That is, it can deal with the range effect very well.
+Thus, we claim that the BIQA model should possess more a fine-grained perception ability to assess image quality, alleviating the range effect.